Figure 1: Urinary sphincter

 - Other medication as needed

-These medical devices are usually removed before you leave the hospital.
-If you will leave the hospital with any of them in place, your nurse will show you how to care for them.
+These devices are usually removed before you leave the hospital.
+If you will leave the hospital with any of them in place, your nurse will teach you how to care for them.

 You will be able to go home the day after your surgery.

-Before you leave the hospital, order a MedicAlert® bracelet.
+Before you leave the hospital, order a MedicAlert® bracelet or necklace.
 Your nurse will give you an order form.
-Your bracelet should state the following information:
+Your bracelet or necklace should state the following information: